 Between patients, there are a lot of things you can do.
-I folded laundry, cleaned treatment rooms, organized foam rollers, cleaned suction cups, talked to the pt aides, read through the pt aide binder, jotted down notes on the treatments I just saw, or talked to other patients that were in the room.
+You can fold laundry, cleaned treatment rooms, organize equipment, talked to other staff members, read through the pt aide binder, jotted down notes on the patients I just saw, or talked to other patients that were in the room.
 If you’re unsure of what to do, just ask!
-I struggled with keeping myself busy in outpatient orthopedics because I did not observe a majority of the time, but it became easier over time.
+Sometimes it’s hard to be proactive if you’re worried about getting in the way, but it gets easier over time.

 How do I report all my hours?

 PTCAS has an article on how to submit your hours.
 You can record all your hours on an Excel spreadsheet (more details on this blog post).